nvmea/nmbrank/content/post/2021-11-16-best-hits-kayosai-senbatsu-in-numbers/index.markdown

 <br>

-I will let the numbers speak by themselves.
+I will let the numbers speak for themselves.
 The only question I want to ask is — by what metrics is Shinshin supposed to be only the third choice out of 6th gen?!

 <style type="text/css">